If you made any changes in Pure these will be visible here soon.

 Summary of Research Interests

-Since 2000, Sophie has helped to establish Creative Writing as a creative-critical discipline and has pioneered work in writing and wellbeing.
-She has developed courses, workshops and protocols in writing in wellbeing contexts across a wide range of settings, including medical schools, universities, community and professional therapy organisations and private companies.
+Since 2000, I have helped to shape teaching and research in the field of writing and wellbeing, developing courses, workshops and protocols in writing in wellbeing contexts across a wide range of settings, including medical schools, universities, community and professional therapy organisations and private companies.
+Recent work includes using creative writing to promote wellbeing and prevent burnout in surgeons engaged in high-risk 'only eye' surgery (Birmingham Institute of Glaucoma Prevention/ Birmingham Hospitals NHS Trust).
+In 2019, I designed Teesside's MA in Writing and Wellbeing (Online).

-Sophie joined Teesside in January 2014 and designed and launched the University's first wholly online degree course, the MA Creative Writing (Distance Learning) in 2015.
-Before rejoining academia, she worked as a learning consultant for Reuters Group where she led transformational change projects and designed and implemented new learning technologies and online learning programmes for staff and clients.
-She has continued to develop her interest in digital and hybrid pedagogies and her passion for making the study of creative writing accessible and equitable for everyone, leading on a number of learning and teaching projects including chairing the University's Online Learning & Teaching Working Group and co-leading the Learning for the 21st Century Grand Challenge.
+Before rejoining academia, I worked as a learning consultant for Reuters Group where I led transformational change projects and designed and implemented new learning technologies and online learning programmes for staff and clients.
+I have continued to develop my interest in digital and hybrid pedagogies, leading on a number of learning and teaching projects including chairing the University's Online Learning & Teaching Working Group and co-leading the Learning for the 21st Century Grand Challenge.
+I developed the first wholly online MA at Teesside (Creative Writing).
+Recent projects include working with UBC/ UC3 Climate Change Coalition to develop an online community for knowledge exchange.

 PhD and Research Opportunities